Nick can be contacted at email@example.com.

-Nick holds a BA in History and Politics from the University of Warwick, and an MRes and PhD in American Studies from the University of Nottingham.
-He joined CCCU in September 2012.
-He is currently Senior Lecturer in American Social and Cultural History in the Department of History and American Studies.
-During 2013-14 he will be a British Association for American Studies Visiting Research Fellow at the Institute of the Americas, University College, London.
+Nick is a cultural and intellectual historian of the twentieth-century United States.
+He holds a BA in History and Politics from the University of Warwick, and an MRes and PhD in American Studies from the University of Nottingham.
+He joined CCCU in September 2012, and is Senior Lecturer in American Social and Cultural History in the Department of History and American Studies.
+During 2013-14 he is a British Association for American Studies Visiting Research Fellow at the Institute of the Americas, University College, London.

 Nick's first book, The Cultural Left and the Reagan Era: U.S. Protest and Central American Revolution, is under contract with I. B. Tauris, and will appear in 2015.
 The book examines the responses of a range of intellectual and cultural figures to the social and political crises that took place in Nicaragua, El Salvador and Guatemala between 1979 and 1992.
-It is the first comprehensive history of these important political contributions, which provided vital support for the international solidarity movement that opposed U.S. intervention in the region.
 Research on the project was supported by the Arts and Humanities Research Council, the Kluge Center at the Library of Congress, the Institute for Advanced Studies in the Humanities at the University of Edinburgh, and the British Association for American Studies.

 Nick is in the initial stages of a research project that examines popular histories written by American historians as a means of engaging with an audience beyond the academy, focussing on the work of Richard Hofstadter, John Hope Franklin, Daniel Boorstin and Howard Zinn.